Symplectic fermions in general domains: The space of fields

 \subsection{The full non-chiral representation}

 In bulk two-dimensional CFT, the space of fields is a module of two commuting copies of the Virasoro algebra.
 In~\cite{GabKau-local}, Gaberdiel and Kausch argued that the nilpotent part of the operator~$\AlgL{0}-\AlgLBar{0}$ should vanish in order for correlation functions to be single-valued (local).
-Note that this condition becomes non-trivial only in modules where the Virasoro modes~$\AlgL{0}$ and $\AlgLBar{0}$ are non-diagonalizable such as those featured in logarithmic CFTs.
-In our context, however, when building the full non-chiral module, we need a slightly stronger condition which can be easily seen to yield the Gaberdiel--Kausch condition.
-We, hence, consider appropriate to provide the details of the construction of the non-chiral module.
-The module obtained is the one described in the original construction of the symplectic fermions CFT in the full plane in~\cite{Kausch-SF}.
+Note that this condition becomes relevant only in logarithmic CFT, where the Virasoro modes~$\AlgL{0}$ and $\AlgLBar{0}$ are non-diagonalizable.
+This purely non-chiral condition renders the construction of the full non-chiral module of the symplectic fermions a non-routine exercise; we deem appropriate to provide here the details.
+The module we define is the one described in the original construction of the symplectic fermions CFT in the full plane in~\cite{Kausch-SF}.

-Similarly as in the chiral setting, we consider the vector space
+\black Similarly as in the chiral setting, we consider the vector space

 and the associative algebra

 The full \term{(non-chiral) symplectic fermions associative algebra} is defined as the quotient

 where~$\mathcal{I}$ is the two-sided ideal generated by